 The bringing together of historians specializing in Ancient Orient and Classical Antiquity “under the same roof” of our Department allows us to more fully put into practice the idea of parallel and mutually complementary study of archaic cultures of the Orient and the Occident.
 It is inconceivable to research the classical Graeco-Roman culture without taking into account the “Oriental” background.
 On the other hand, similar approach is highly useful for experts in the classical cultures of the East (cf., for example, such subjects as Eastern Christianity, the Greek element in the Indo-Iranian milieu, etc.).

 For more information on the academic problems addressed by the Department, see the “Academic Activities” section.

 Equally applicable to the “Western” and “Eastern” archaic cultures, the concept of “Classical Antiquity” allows for integrated study of the earliest civilizations in the framework of a single historical process.
-As regards educational process, this ought to lead to the development of new, “synthetic” courses in ancient history.
+As regards educational process, this results in the development of new, “synthetic”, courses in ancient history.

 Thus the Department “structurally” embodies the idea of interaction between Oriental and Graeco-Roman specializations.

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!

 To be used only for spelling or punctuation mistakes.